 You choose how long the life insurance policy lasts when you buy it.
-A common term is 10 years, but you can do 20 years or 30 years.
+A common term is ten years, but you can do 20 years or 30 years.
 The cost of the policy stays the same throughout the life of your plan, and so does the payout.

 Tips When Shopping For Term Life Insurance

 - The term for life insurance is the number of years you will be paying bills.
-Choose a term that will help protect your family if you die.
-For example, purchasing a 30-year term to reflect your bills on a mortgage payment.
+Choose a term that will help protect your family if you die—for example, purchasing a 30-year term to reflect your bills on a mortgage payment.

 - If you were not around, your family would need a certain amount of money to live to maintain their current lifestyle.
 Purchase an amount that will reflect their monthly expenses.